htvekov/openHASP-APDS9930-proximity-sensor-Custom-Code/README.md

 | NC              | INT             | Interrupt |

 > ***Note***
-> The APDS9930 library shares Wire pin usage with openHASP device touch controller connections.
+> The APDS9930 library shares the global `Wire` object with the openHASP device touch controller using primary I²C bus.
+This restricts the APDS9930 sensors SDA/SCL GPIO pins to be identical with the openHASP device defined touch controller GPIO pins !
 On the 5- and 7" Sunton devices all needed pins are easily accessible via the P3 and P4 JST connectors.
 Interrupt pin (INT) is not connnected nor used in this Custom Code

 ### Config keywords: